allenai/advisor/README.md

 Note that these experiments only include the ADVISOR and BC+PPO baselines, our other two baselines (BC and PPO) are taken from the [ObjectNav baselines in AllenAct](https://github.com/allenai/allenact/tree/main/projects/objectnav_baselines).

+## 🤝 OpenAI Multi Agent Particle Environment Experiments
+Due to the nature of the MPE experiments, we have conducted them in a separate codebase.
+You can find the code for MPE CoopNav [here](https://github.com/IouJenLiu/advisor_mpe).

-## 🚧 Habitat PointNav and MPE CoopNav Experiments
+## 🚧 Habitat PointNav Experiments

-Due to the nature of the Habitat and MPE experiments, we have conducted them in a separate codebase.
-If you are interested in reproducing these results please submit an issue.
+Due to the nature of the Habitat, we have conducted them in a separate codebase and is under work.

 ## 📜 Citation